manassadasivuni/dg/about.md

 ## What I'm doing 👨‍💻
 At the moment, I'm starting my first year in the IB Diploma Programme, taking Maths, Physics, and Economics as my Higher Level subjects.
 I'm also working on:

-- Maintaining  regular content calendar for my [blog](https://manassadassivuni.com)
+- Maintaining a regular content calendar for my [blog](https://manassadasivuni.com)
 - Organising an MUN
 - Learning how this whole digital garden thing works